warpem/warp/docs/user_guide/warptools/quick_start_warptools_tilt_series.md

 It's recommended that you look at volumes in a viewer like *3dmod* to assess alignment quality.

+!!! warning
+    Warp writes images as 16 bit MRC values to save you valuable disk space and speed up file input/output operations.
+Recent versions of most programs support these files but you may run into issues.

 <figure markdown="span">
   ![tomogram preview](./assets/tomogram_slice_preview.png){ width="60%" }
   <figcaption>preview image of tomogram reconstruction</figcaption>